sailfishos-chum/main/README.md

    - Make your software package successfully compile at the Sailfish&nbsp;OS OBS.
    - Submit your package to the SailfishOS:Chum testing repository `sailfishos:chum:testing` by using the "Submit package" action of OBS.
 A version has to be specified when submitting.
    - The `sailfishos:chum:testing` maintainers will accept or reject your request and check if your software package successfully builds at the SailfishOS:Chum testing repository.
 If all is fine, the package will be promoted to the main `sailfishos:chum` repository by the SailfishOS:Chum maintainers.
 If something went wrong, you will be notified to resolve the issue.
-2. After a successful initial submission, you will be made maintainer of your software package in the `sailfishos:chum:testing` repository.<br />This allows you to handle updates in a simplified manner:
+2. After a successful initial submission, you will be made maintainer of your software package in the `sailfishos:chum:testing` repository, which allows you to handle updates in a simplified manner:
    - For updating your package, update the source, then change the version information in the OBS service file at `sailfishos:chum:testing`.
    - Check that your software package successfully builds at the SailfishOS:Chum testing repository `sailfishos:chum:testing`.
    - Ultimately use the "Submit package" action to trigger promoting your package from `sailfishos:chum:testing` to `sailfishos:chum`.

 As a reference, see the [maintainer's tasks](Maintainer.md) document for a list of checks and balances performed by the SailfishOS:Chum maintainers.

+Also note the documentation for the [additional metadata for SailfishOS:Chum](Metadata.md) in rpm spec files.

 ### Asking for help